- The Chateau Ste. Michelle Riesling Review (& Top Bottle Recommendations!) - July 10, 2022

 Italian Wine Regions

-While Italy’s production of Vermouth, cooking wines, and table wines is high, there are three primary regions that pump out the best drinking wines you can buy.
+While Italy’s production of Vermouth, cooking wines, and table wines are high, there are three primary regions that pump out the best drinking wines you can buy.
 Veneto, Tuscany, and Piedmont are likely regions you’ve heard of, whether you knew they were Italian wine regions or not.

 There are several designations we should cover before diving into the wine regions themselves.
 DOC is a designation for both Italian wine and Italian cheese.
 It’s a quality assurance label that means “controlled designation of origin.”
 It ensures that the wine is of the highest quality, and DOCG is an even higher level of quality within the DOC label.